 But let’s get a fact out on the table…YOU CANNOT REACH YOUR FULL HEALTH POTENTIAL WITHOUT EXERCISE.
 PERIOD.
 Yes, I know exercise is not THE most important factor in weight loss and blood sugar control, but it is AN important factor.
 One that should NOT be left out.

 Does this mean that you have to join a gym?
 Nope.
 While there is nothing wrong with that, I have chosen instead to exercise at home.
 Now, some may feel better with personalized fitness instruction.
 And some instruction is helpful to make sure you are safe and avoid injury.
 However, there are tons of fitness instructional videos and websites all over the Internet from very credible professionals who have willingly shared their expertise.
 Find some that work for you.
 Invest in a few dumbells, and/or a barbell, a mat, or even some resistance bands, and you’re ready to go.
 You don’t have to be a fitness expert to exercise.
 We, as humans, were MADE to exert ourselves physically.
-Can you imagine earlier humans, while out hunting their dinner, saying “4 more, 3 more, 2 more, last one.”
-No, they didn’t need a routine, they just got up, moved, ran, squatted down, pulled themselves up, lifted heavy things, etc. It’s not rocket science. ;).
+Don’t make it difficult.
+It’s not rocket science. ;).

 I am NO fitness expert.
-I do have a fitness group that is used, not for any particular program, and not to help you design a fitness regimen, or give personal fitness advice, but really just for motivation.
-The biggest hurdle to exercise is ourselves.
+But, often the biggest hurdle to exercise is ourselves.
 Once we stop making excuses, we will find a way to make exercise workable for us.
 Do you know how many fitness videos and websites I’ve watched and visited in the last few months?
 Probably hundreds.
 There is a lot of great instruction out there (a lot of junk too, so be discerning…when you see someone standing on top of an exercise ball about to break their neck, that should set off warning bells…move on, lol).
 I found things that work for me, and I do them, while each week trying to vary things up a bit to make things more challenging.

 I know many of you will pass over this article.
 It will get very few views or likes.
 That’s ok.
 I understand.
 I have overlooked articles like this for DECADES!
 Lol!
 As a society, most of us hate exercise and want nothing to do with it.
 But you, like me, will come to the realization one day that it is just what you may be missing.
 So I will keep talking about it in hopes that one day, I will catch you at just the right time when you’ll be willing to give it a go!
 Believe it or not, you may one day, love it.